BODYFAT CALCULATIONS SERVICE IN THE ABS GYM

 ANOTHER STUPID METHOD

-Body Impedance (pictured above right)
+Body Impedance (pictured above left)

 The body impedance scanner will basically measure the ‘conductivity’ or the resistance your body gives an electric current, taking into consideration your approximate mass and BMI.